cwells/doc2/README.rst

 ============
 Config files
 ============
-A format is defined by a config file (extension ".cfg").
-A config file has several sections, described below.
+A format is defined by a rules file (extension ".rules").
+A rules file has several sections, described below.

 [info]